 (Learn more about our recipe effort levels)

-3 Ingredients to make Oatmeal Cookies
+3 Ingredients to Make Oatmeal Cookies

 - ⅔ Cup Honey.
 Honey is the sweetener here, keeping things naturally delicious.
-If you’re running low, maple syrup will work but expect a slightly different flavor.
+If you’re running low, maple syrup will work, but expect a slightly different flavor.
 It’s sweet, it works, and it gets the job done.
 You do not want to use a dry granulated sugar for these oatmeal cookies.
 A wet sugar is needed to help keep the cookies together.

 Make This Recipe Yours With Ingredient Additions